baconjs/bacon.js/README.md

 <a name="observable-filter"></a>
 [`observable.filter(f)`](#observable-filter "observable.filter(@ : Observable[A], f : A -> Bool) : Observable[A]") filters values using given predicate function.
-Instead of a function, you can use a constant value (true/false) or a property extractor string (like ".isValuable") instead.
+Instead of a function, you can use a constant value (`true` to include all, `false` to exclude all) or a property extractor string (like ".isValuable") instead.
 Just like with [`map`](#observable-map), indeed.